Finnair hands more routes to Flybe to cut costs

 Under this latest deal, Finnair will pay a fixed amount for Flybe Nordic to operate the aircraft on the routes, but will still take care of sales and marketing.

-Flybe Nordic, owned 60 percent by Flybe and 40 percent by Finnair, agreed last July to buy Finnish Commuter Airlines for 25 million euros.
+Flybe Nordic, owned 60 percent by Flybe and 40 percent by Finnair, agreed last July to buy Finnish Commuter Airlines for 25 million euros ($32 million).

 Finnair, 55.8 percent owned by the Finnish government, has faced an uproar this year over executives' pay, particularly over bonuses for top officials when the company was cutting jobs.
 The government has pushed the airline to overhaul its board after the executive pay row.